 4. Plan Ahead: Plan A and B

-This year we’re taking a different approach to save fuel and cost.
+This year we’re taking a different approach to saving fuel and cost.
 First, we’re making specific plans to drive less, camp for free more, and stay in locations longer.
 We’re also making sure to have backup plans for overnight camping; Plan B. We can still be spontaneous if something comes up along the way, but this year we have a more detailed plan to avoid that unnecessary 20-mile out-of-the-way drive to an overnight camping spot.